reikookamoto/2024-10-28_intro-to-dplyr/README.md

 Workshop with Health AI and Data Science Journal Club at the Ottawa Hospital Research Institute

+## Overview

+In this workshop, participants will learn how to manipulate data efficiently using key functions from the [dplyr](https://dplyr.tidyverse.org/) package.
+We'll cover how to select specific columns, filter rows based on conditions, create new variables, and summarize data.

+This hands-on session is designed to help you work with data in a tidy, structured way, enabling faster and more intuitive data analysis.

+## Intended Audience

+This workshop is designed for:

+-   Beginner programmers who are new to R;

+-   Individuals experienced in other programming languages who want to learn R; and

+-   Base R users interested in transitioning to the tidyverse.

+Ideally, participants should have a basic understanding of programming concepts such as variables, data structures, and functions.

 ## Getting Started with the Repository

 -   Clone or download the repository